chalizaaziz/kolakolakolak/README.md

     2. clean your hands using soap and water or hand sanitizer 🧼 (read more on NHS website) https://www.nhs.uk/live-well/healthy-body/best-way-to-wash-your-hands/)
     3. basmallah first before eating (sekadar mengingatkan 🙏🏻)
-    4. Eat it directly from the packaging itself using spoon. 🥄
+    4. Eat it directly from the packaging itself using a spoon. 🥄
     5. kenyang 🥳

   # option 2